James A. Michener Art Museum: History

 In 1993, the museum had its first major expansion designed by Lynn Taylor Associates from Doylestown, Pennsylvania which included larger exhibitions galleries and a storage vault.
 A few years later, in 1996, the museum had its second major expansion which included the installation of the Mari Sabusawa Michener Wing, also designed by Lynn Taylor Associates.
 In 1999, there was a major expansion in the museums collection when Gerry and Marguerite Lenfest donated 54 Pennsylvania Impressionist paintings along with $3 million for the museum's endowment.
 In 2007, the museum opened the Syd and Sharon Martin Wing, designed by architects RMJM Hillier from Princeton, NJ.
 This included a new 5,000 sqft gallery space and additional administrative offices.

 The museum opened the new Edgar N. Putman Event Pavilion designed by KieranTimberlake, from Philadelphia, Pennsylvania.
 This new 2,700 sqft all-glass structure with a solid roof and sliding doors on its east and west sides hosts Jazz Nights, lectures and special events.

 The Michener opened a satellite site in 2003, in New Hope, Pennsylvania, designed by architects Minno & Wasko.
 This facility closed in 2009.

-The prison
+The Jail

-The Bucks County Prison, once on the site of the Michener Art Museum, originally opened in 1884.
+The Bucks County Jail, once on the site of the Michener Art Museum, originally opened in 1884.
 Philadelphia architect Addison Hutton designed an expanded facility that included a three-story warden's house and guardhouse control center in a “T” shape, using a combination of Italianate and Romanesque Revival styles.
 The architecture was inspired by Quaker ideas of reflection and penitence that dominated the American prison system in the nineteenth century.
-The overall design concept of the prison was modeled after the Eastern State Penitentiary in Philadelphia, built in 1829.
-The Bucks County Prison closed in 1985.
+The overall design concept of the jail was modeled after the Eastern State Penitentiary in Philadelphia, built in 1829.
+The Bucks County Jail closed in 1985.
 The warden's house is a significant contributing property in the Doylestown Historic District; it was listed on the National Register of Historic Places in 1985.